 - Litigation attorneys handling case law research and document-heavy matters

-- Firms already on Westlaw that want AI on top of their subscription
+- Lawyers already on Westlaw who want AI on top of their subscription

-- Mid-size to large firms with budget for Westlaw Precision bundling
+- Mid-size to large practices with budget for Westlaw Precision bundling

 Pricing